 Breytenbach wants to return to work

-The senior prosecutor was suspended in 2012 for her alleged handling of a mining rights matter.
+She was suspended in April last year for her handling of a mining rights case.